Today's Liturgical colour is purple 17th December

 Preached at: the Chapel of Emmaus House in the Archdiocese of Harare, Zimbabwe.

-Dear brothers and sisters in Christ, dear friends, we are now in the final days before Christmas, and the Church slows us down.
-Advent becomes quieter and more focused.
-Today, 17 December, the readings ask us to look back so that we can recognise what is about to arrive.
+Dear brothers and sisters in Christ, dear friends, we are now in the final days before Christmas, and the Church deliberately slows our pace.
+Advent narrows our focus.
+The noise fades, and what remains is memory: a long remembering of what God has promised and how patiently he has kept those promises.
+Today, 17 December, the readings ask us to look back—not out of nostalgia, but so that we can recognise what is about to arrive.

-This is where Advent becomes very close to us.
-Jesus does not arrive outside history.
-He arrives through it.
-Through families, through struggle, through long waiting.
+This is where Advent becomes personal.
+Jesus does not arrive outside history, but through it.
+Through families, through failure, through long waiting.
 In the Spiritual Exercises, Ignatius asks us to notice where God is already at work in our own story.
-This Gospel invites us to do the same.
-Our lives may not look impressive, but they are part of the place where God chooses to act.
+This Gospel invites the same attention.
+Our lives may feel ordinary or unfinished, but they are precisely the place God chooses to enter.

-For young people wondering if their future has room to grow, for parents trying to hold a household together, for those searching for work or fairness in Zimbabwe today, this Gospel says your life is not overlooked.
+For young people unsure whether their future has room to grow, for parents trying to hold households together, for those seeking work, dignity, or fairness in Zimbabwe today, this Gospel speaks quietly but firmly: your life is not overlooked.
 Your name matters.
-God knows where he is coming from, and he knows where he is going.
+God knows where he is coming from, and he knows where he is going—and he chooses to pass through human lives to get there.

-Advent is not about rushing ahead to Christmas.
-It is about remembering that God has been faithful before and will be faithful again.
-Christ comes as a king, but not like the kings of the past.
-He comes to serve, to heal, and to carry the weight of his people.
+Advent, then, is not about rushing ahead to Christmas.
+It is about trusting that the God who was faithful to Abraham, to David, and even through exile, will be faithful still.
+Christ comes as a king, but not like the kings who failed before him.
+He comes to serve, to forgive, and to carry the weight of his people.

-So as we move closer to Christmas, the question is simple and serious.
-Will we make room for him, not just in prayer, but in how we treat others, especially the weakest?
+So as Christmas draws near, the question is simple and serious.
+Will we make room for him—not only in prayer, but in how we treat others, especially the weakest?

-- Who are the people whose names I forget or avoid, but whom God remembers?
+• Whose names do I forget or avoid, but whom God remembers?

 In preparing this homily, I consulted various resources to deepen my understanding of today’s readings, including using Magisterium AI for assistance.
 The final content remains the responsibility of the author.